 We also make available transcription, video recording and subtitling services.
 In the event that you need to have an existing video dubbed, a commercial narrated or a telephone system recorded, our native Zulu speakers are available to provide high quality voiceover services.

-We pride ourselves in delivering high quality cost-effective services, whether your project is small or large, simple or highly complex.
+We pride ourselves in delivering high quality cost-effective and professional Zulu translation services, whether your project is small or large, simple or highly complex.

 The official languages are: Afrikaans, English, Ndebele, Northern Soto, South Sotho or Sesotho, Swazi, Tswana, Tsonga, Venda, Xhosa and Zulu.